Sit Slide & Stand Pad – Bariatric

 When the patient is sitting at the back of the chair, the gold webbing strap should be fastened behind the chair to stop the pad sliding forward.
 If possible wrap the webbing around the rear legs of the chair before doing the buckle up.

-When standing up, release the buckle and hold the webbing loops to control the speed as the patient slides forward.
+Before standing up, release the buckle and hold the webbing loops to control the speed as the patient slides forward.
 The gold strap and buckle is sewn to the pull back handle.

 Item # 407HW (Wide) 50cm wide x 60cm deep / 20" wide x 23.5" deep, Green webbing handles